AloisSeckar/demos-java/CONTRIBUTING.md

 **tl;dr:** Please, check [typical workflow](#typical-workflow) section below for better understanding how to get started.

+**DO NOT FORGET TO CHECK, IF THE ISSUE YOU WANT TO WORK ON, ISN'T ALREADY ASSIGNED TO SOMEONE ELSE!**

 ## Introduction

 You are welcome and encouraged to join your forces with us and put your Java skills and knowledge to a good use by helping us to build this project. **"Java demos"** are meant to be the place for both beginners in Java and more experienced programmers alike.
 With new features are being added (and sometimes even removed) every half a year, it is not easy to keep up.
 There are overview articles accompanying each JDK release, but having a comprehensive overview all at one place?
 Haven't found such project yet.